 In fact, personal trainers should be sensitive to their client’s emotions and adapt their training style to each individual.
 This can be harder than it sounds, especially if you have lots of different clients in a single day.

 For example, empathy is a good personal trainer skill to have if your client is struggling to complete a workout.
-Whilst it can be easy to put this down to lack of motivation or disinterest, a good PT should instead think about any other reasons that may be affecting your client’s performance.
+Whilst it can be easy to put this down to a lack of motivation or disinterest, a good PT should instead think about any other reasons that may be affecting your client’s performance.
 Is there something on their mind?
 Have they had a particularly stressful day at work?

 Simply asking your client a few questions such as ‘how was your day?’ or ‘how are you feeling today?’ before you start a session is an easy way to demonstrate this personal trainer skill.